PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World + JobSystem/Lecture/english.md

 ![screenshot threading timeline](/Assets/screenshot_threading_timeline.png)

 You will notice the record button at the top, this is for recording data for the profiler to use.
 The other highlighted thing is a dropdown, by default you will be in Hierarchy mode click on the dropdown to change it to Timeline mode.
 In timeline mode you should be able to see worker threads under "Jobs".
 But first you will have to hit play and record some data.

+How does the JobSystem work, and what happens when we call the `Schedule()` function?

+When we call the Schedule function our Job (a struct) gets added to a large queue of all the Jobs that need to run.
+Worker threads then constantly grab a Job off of the queue (eventually our Job)  and run its `Execute()` function.
+Pretty simple.

+Some job systems will stop running a Job's `execute` function if has to wait for Input from the OS.
+The worker will then start working on another Job, once it finishes it will go back and finish its previously paused Job.

 # Recycling chunks
 Add the recycling code from the cubes example.
 We move chunks over to the other side of the world as in the cubes example.